idaholab/virtual_test_bed/doc/content/sfr/subchannel/toshiba_37_pin/toshiba_37_pin.md

 However, when comparing the results predicted for the medium- and low-flow-rate cases in Figures 3b and 3c, respectively, we observe that our models over-predict the temperature distributions when compared to SUBAC.
 Further analysis determined that the more peaked distribution of temperatures predicted by `Pronghorn-subchannel` towards the center of the assembly may be produced by an over-prediction of the mixing rates, which yields larger than expected flows in the outer channels.

+!alert note
+Sample output for this model, in the gold folder, is hosted on LFS.
+Please refer to [LFS instructions](resources/how_to_use_vtb.md#lfs) to download it.